ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

 ---
 title: Settings and LoggedQuantity
-description: Keep a value consistent across the app, the GUI, and your hardware device.
+description: Keep a value consistent across the app, the GUI, and your hardware device with these central objects.
 weight: 25
 ---